openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/04-macos.md

 :::info Note

-If you already have MAC Ziti Desktop already installed and you are updating it, please make sure to turn off your MAC Ziti Desktop Edge before updating it
+If you already have **Ziti Desktop Edge for Mac** installed and you are updating it, please make sure to turn off your **Ziti Desktop Edge for Mac** before updating it

 :::